cloudmesh/cloudmesh-manual/docs-source/source/faq/chameleon.rst

       UnboundLocalError: local variable 'key' referenced before assignment

-   then you have not uploade your key to chameleon
+   then you have not upload your key to chameleon

 What is the chameleon account bug?
 ----------------------------------

 Preriquisite:

-1. We assue you start by deleting your .cloudmesh directory and have install a proper version of cms.
+1. We assume you start by deleting your .cloudmesh directory and have install a proper version of cms.

 2. Before you do anything verify if you can remember your password.
-You must logout of the chameleon cloud.org dashboart and login, while not using an auto completion Web password completer.
+You must logout of the chameleon cloud.org dashboard and login, while not using an auto completion Web password completer.
 Make sure to remove your password if you use one of them.